Deploy Logistics Operational Dashboards using DataPane

 How many orders (and lines) do we receive from customers every day?

-A major indicator of the picking workload is the number of customers orders (and order lines).
+A major indicator of the picking workload is the number of customer orders (and order lines).

 Access the interactive visual via link (Visual by Author)